V-Sekai/manuals/decisions/20241220-character-concept-art-creation.md

 ### 3. Image Editing with Krita

 - **Background Removal:** Use Krita's Magic Wand tool to select and delete the background, isolating the character from the generated image.
 This creates a transparent background, crucial for sprite creation.
+- **Face Erasure:** Use Krita's brush tools to carefully erase the eyebrows, nose, and mouth.
+You can use a combination of the Eraser tool and the Brush tool with a skin-tone color to blend seamlessly.
 - **Refinement (Optional):** Utilize other tools in Krita, like the selection tools and eraser, for further refinement if needed.

 ### 4. Sprite Creation with Shoebox

 Shoebox (https://renderhjs.net/shoebox/) is a free online tool for creating sprite sheets.

-- Upload the alpha'd image from Paint to Shoebox.
+- Upload the alpha'd image from Krita to Shoebox.
 - Utilize Shoebox's features to cut the image into individual sprites.
-- Keep only the sprites that are in different views but in the same consistent 3d shape.
+- Keep only the sprites that are in different views but in the same consistent 3D shape.

 ### 5. TRELLIS Setup and Execution (Optional)